feathers-plus/docs/source/v1/batch-loader/guide.md

 ### Caching Per Request

 It may be dangerous to use one cache across many users, and it is encouraged to create a new batch-loader per request.
-Typically batch-loader instances are created when a request begins and are dismissed once the request ends.
+Typically batch-loader instances are created when a request begins and are released once the request ends.

 Since the cache exists for a limited time only, the cache contents should not normally grow large enough to cause memory pressure on the application.